nancywen25/derm-bot/README.md

 # derm-bot
-Using deep learning and computer vision to classify skin diseases
+Skin cancer detection and classification using deep learning and computer vision